QUICKSTART

 .

-# poetry add fastembed ## if you are going the free way
+# $ uv pip install "cognee[fastembed]" ## if you are going the free way

 Cognee stores data in a relational database, in a vector database and in a graph database.
-We provide you with a variety of possibilities for each store, so you can choose the right one for your purposes.
-To see more check out our infrastructure) page.
+We provide you with a variety of possibilities for each store, so you can choose the right one for your purposes and install it as cognee’s optinonal dependencies like we did above for fastembed.
+To see more check out our infrastructure page.

 For this simple example we will use our default set of SQLite, LanceDB and NetworkX that doesn’t require extra servers or registration at third parties.